RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 • Developed bioinformatic tools which selected cell type marker genes in R and Python.

-### [Course project] Affect Encoding in Word Embeddings
+### [Course] Affect Encoding in Word Embeddings

-**MIT, Cambridge, MA, Sept.2021-Nov.2021**
+**Sept.2021-Nov.2021.
+MIT, Cambridge, MA.**

 • Studied how contextualized word embedding in NLP models encodes richer affective information compared to static word embeddings.

 • Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.

-### [Course project] Affect Encoding in Word Embeddings
+### [Course] Affect Encoding in Word Embeddings

-**MIT, Cambridge, MA, Sept.2021-Nov.2021**
+**Sept.2021-Nov.2021.
+MIT, Cambridge, MA.**

 • Studied how contextualized word embedding in NLP models encodes richer affective information compared to static word embeddings.

 • Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.

-### [Research project]  AlphaTracker: A Multi-Animal Tracking and Behavioral Analysis Tool
+### [Research]  AlphaTracker: A Multi-Animal Tracking and Behavioral Analysis Tool

-**MIT, Brain and Cognitive Sciences, Cambridge, MA, Apr.2018-July.2022**
+**Apr.2018-July.2022.
+MIT, Brain and Cognitive Sciences, Cambridge, MA**

 • Initiated and led the collaboration with a computer vision group to adapt multi-object tracking, pose estimation and unsupervised clustering algorithms for analyzing rodent social behavior.

 • Supervised the development of a JavaScript and HTML based UI for result inspection and interactive correction of the tracking errors, which enables high-throughput behavioral analysis.

+###

-### 2018.4-2019.2 Massachusetts Institute of Technology
+ Massachusetts Institute of Technology, 2018.4-2019.2

 - Visiting Student, Dept. of Brain and Cognitive Sciences
 - Topics: Neural circuit dynamics of prefrontal regulation of dominance via the lateral hypothalamus; Automatic multi-mice tracking and behavioral identification